What is LPO?

 • The LPO industry is a sunrise industry, which should see a boom in the next 3-5 years.
 There is a tremendous variety of work at all levels of expertise and high-end opportunities even for graduates of top law schools.

-• On top of that attractive remuneration and future management prospects, including an opportunity to work in a corporate structure that straddles borders make this sector all the more striking for law graduates.
+• It offers attractive remuneration and future management prospects, including an opportunity to work in a corporate structure that straddles borders, making this sector all the more striking for law graduates.

 • The remuneration for fresh graduates starts from 22,000 – 40,000 but easily touches 70,000 in a span of 2 years.
 There is a certain level of predictability of income that comes with this job, unlike practicing in Indian law courts where there is no fixed income.